5 Jump Rope Drills to Improve Quickness

 • The natural rhythmic pattern of having to turn the rope and jump/bounce at the same time; there is a major coordination factor involved.

 • Quick contacts with the feet force athletes to stay on the front half of their foot - thus improving the "elasticity" of the lower leg (this means quicker and more explosive!).

 Here are 5 of my favorite and most effective jump rope drills:

 While this isn't the most exciting variation of jump roping, it's perhaps the most important.
 You will simply start with both feet on the ground at the same time while you're turning the rope as quickly as you possibly can.
 Do not underestimate the effectiveness of this drill.
-This is a great starting point if you aren't able to currently jump rope and if you are a master you can always work at improving your quickness.
+This is a great starting point if you aren't able to currently jump rope; if you are a master, you can always work at improving your quickness.

 Lateral Quick Feet

 This variation is the exact same as the above drill except you're going to move side to side instead of just up and down.
 This will help improve your ability to move laterally.
 This is a great starting point for improving the foot/ankle complex to control stability (balance and control) while being quick.